dyra-12/Machine-Theory-Of-Mind/docs/theory.md

 **Proof sketch.** The lemma follows from the strong law of large numbers applied to log-likelihood ratios with finite alphabet observations.
 Nonzero likelihoods rule out divisions by zero, while identifiability makes the expected log-ratio negative for h \neq h\*.
 Summing the finite number of competitors bounds the posterior denominator, yielding almost-sure concentration on h\* by standard Bayesian consistency (e.g., Doob, 1949).
 For our agents, H can index discrete warmth/competence bins inside `src/models/bayesian_mental_state.py`, so the conditions reduce to requiring that every bin retains strictly positive weight in the prior and the observation channel used in `BayesianMentalState.bayesian_update` never assigns zero likelihood to realised bins.

-**Experimental hook.** `experiments/config/week5_bayesian_sweep.yaml` and `src/experiments/run_week4.py` already log posterior trajectories; to verify the statement we can log likelihood ratios per hypothesis ID and confirm exponential decay for rejected bins during the week3/4 replay ablations in `results/week3/raw` and `results/week4/raw`.
+**Experimental hook.** `experiments/config/week5_bayesian_sweep.yaml` and `src/experiments/run_week4.py` already log posterior trajectories; to verify the statement we can log likelihood ratios per hypothesis ID and confirm exponential decay for rejected bins during the week3/4 replay ablations archived in `docs/internal/results/week3/analysis_report.md` and `docs/internal/results/week4/analysis_report.md`.

 ## 2. Social Intelligence as Multi-Objective Optimization